ysz951/lums/README.md

 # LUMS
 An online license and user management system based on React and SpringBoot.

 This is the back end for `LUMS`.
-The front end can be found at.
+The front end can be found at https://github.com/ysz951/lums_react.

 ## Features
 * Security login based on JWT Authentication with auto logout client side.